Vision Statement:

 Clair Cangialosi (She/Her):

-Clair holds a Bachelor’s degree in music education (’17), Professional Performance Certificate (’18), and Master’s degree in bassoon performance (’20) from the University of Massachusetts Amherst as well as a Doctor of Musical Arts degree (’24) in bassoon performance from Shenandoah University.
-Her primary teachers are Janet Grice, Stephen Walt, Remy Taghavi, and Ryan Romine.
+Clair holds a Bachelor’s degree in music education (’17), Professional Performance Certificate (’18), and Master’s degree in bassoon performance (’20) from the University of Massachusetts Amherst.
+She earned her DMA in bassoon performance from Shenandoah University in May 2024.
+She has studied bassoon with Janet Grice, Stephen Walt, Remy Taghavi, and Ryan Romine as well as voice with Byron Jones.

 Fun Fact: Clair does yoga every day!